 Remember that your substrate doesn’t just affect your plants and fish.
 It also impacts the microbiological life, including beneficial bacteria and organisms that can help create healthy water cycles in your tank.
 Choose substrate that’s going to help your tank, not hurt it.
 Let your fish, plants, and substrate all work together to make your job of maintaining the tank easier.

 Frequently Asked Questions

-Can I use topsoil for planted aquariums?
+Can I use topsoil in a planted tank?

 We highly recommend you use Fluval Plant and Shrimp Stratum.
 Since shrimp are a little more on the sensitive side, their usual water parameters must stay close to neutral pH.
 Since this substrate buffers the pH in the range of 6.5 to 7 it keeps the water parameters from fluctuating too rapidly = Perfect!
-Also the design allows baby shrimp to hide until they are a bit older to take care of themselves.
+Also, the design allows baby shrimp to hide until they are a bit older to take care of themselves.

 With all the different considerations and information, it can be hard to choose the best substrate for your planted tank, especially if you’re trying it out for the first time.
 We recommend giving the No products found. a try if you’re not sure what to get.
 Because it’s a complete substrate, it’s got everything you’ll really need for aquatic plant tanks, including a beginning dose of beneficial bacteria and a ton of healthy plant nutrients.
 It’s a solid option that works in most planted tanks, whether you have fish or not.